Whangārei is Taitokerau Northland’s only city, but it is also a natural playground, full of adventure, connection, and beauty.

 Tutukākā Coast and the Poor Knights Islands

 This coastline was rated one of the world’s best by Lonely Planet, and the Poor Knights Islands counted as one of the top ten dive sites in the world by Jacques Cousteau.
 Quaint coastal village Ngunguru is nestled on the shores of an estuary, offering safe swimming and calm waters for paddleboarding, while the white sand beaches of Matapōuri and Whale Bay are perfect for quintessential family beach days.
 Sandy Bay around the corner is the epicentre of the regions surfing scene.
 Tutukākā is the main hub of the area, and provides great dining and accommodation options, with a stunning selection of beaches tucked away down a side road.
-The marina here is also the main launching point for visits to the Poor Knights Islands.
+The marina here is also the main launching point for visits to the Poor Knights Islands Marine Reserve.
 A dive at the Poor Knights is considered a once-in-a-lifetime experience but even non-divers will leave with unforgettable memories.
 Water clarity is second to none and the abundance of sea life means snorkellers and even paddleboarders and kayakers are treated to marine wildlife experiences from the ocean’s surface.
 The world’s largest sea cave is also found here, so large in fact, that boats will cruise inside.
+On the drive out to this coastal wonderland, don't miss Otuihau Whangārei Falls, a picturesque 26m high waterfall surrounded by bush walking tracks.
+Discover this area in depth with the Northland Journey Into the Wide Blue Yonder

 Oakura etc Whananaki